zeus-health/ctw-component-library/.changeset/real-tables-enjoy.md

 "@zus-health/ctw-component-library": patch
 ---

-Fix status check on immunizations.
+Fix status check on immunizations and improving de-duping logic for care team.